 In order to identify the best markets for your company’s goals, your Corporate team must be able to answer these 10 questions:

+To access the complete list of twenty questions to identify your markets, download the workbook.
+Skip to the Markets phase of the corporate strategy starting on page 60.
 With your Corporate Strategy in place, your team will have the tools they need beat the estimates in the coming year.

 To apply these questions to your organization, come see me at The Studio.
 Selecting the right markets is not easy to do, and I can guide you through the process.
 The Studio, SBI’s multimillion dollar, one-of-a-kind, state-of-the-art executive briefing center.
 Sessions at The Studio are experiential and are designed around the principles of interactive exercises, hands-on innovation, and peer-to-peer collaboration.
 The Studio is a safe haven for learning and after just a few days clients leave with confidence and clarity on what they need to do to grow revenue and how to do it.